 Figure 35-32 – Example of TWT agreements negotiation across multiple links

 In this example, an AP MLD has three affiliated APs: AP 1 operates in the 2.4 GHz band, AP 2 operates in the 5 GHz band, and AP 3 operates in the 6 GHz band.
 Non-AP STA 1 affiliated with the non-AP MLD sends three TWT elements in a TWT request to AP 1 affiliated with the AP MLD.
-These three TWT elements indicate the links of AP 1, AP 2, and AP 3 respectively, requesting three TWT agreements to be setup on three links, and they have different TWT parameters, such as target wake up time, and all are with a value of Demand TWT in the TWT Setup Command field.
+The Link ID Bitmap subfields of these three TWT elements indicate the links of AP 1, AP 2, and AP 3 respectively, requesting three TWT agreements to be setup on three links, and they have different TWT parameters, such as target wake up time, and all are with a value of Demand TWT in the TWT Setup Command field.
 AP 1 sends three TWT elements in a TWT response to non-AP STA 1 and these three TWT elements indicate the links of AP 1, AP 2, and AP 3 respectively; and they are all with a value of Accept TWT in the TWT Setup Command field.
 After successful TWT agreements setup on the three links, three TWT SPs with different TWT parameters exist on these three links (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3), respectively.
 For these three TWT agreements, the Target Wake Time field of the TWT element that indicates link 1 is in reference to the TSF time of link 1, the Target Wake Time field of the TWT element that indicates link 2 is in reference to the TSF time of link 2 and the Target Wake Time field of the TWT element that indicates link 3 is in reference to the TSF time of link 3.

 TWT element